CAR 816: Ergonomics

 The CAR 816 handguard features four Picatinny rails, allowing direct accessory attachment onto the mounting points, and can be removed without tools.

 The CAR 816 basic version features rail mounted flip up rear and front iron sights.
 The integrated rail on the upper receiver and its continuation on the handguard at the 12 o'clock position allows for the adaptation of various aiming optics.

 The shoulder stock is a telescoping 6 position type stock which is adjustable for length of pull.

 Interoperability with M4

 The CAR 816 shares most components with the M4 arms family, with a few exceptions.

 The M4 carbine profile hammer forged chrome lined barrel has a 178 mm twist rate and features a standard A2-style flash suppressor at its muzzle end.
 All lower receiver components are interchangeable with the M4 arms family.

 The amount of movement between the upper and lower receiver is minimized by a tension tube.

 Due to their complete manufacture in the United Arab Emirates, the arms are not subject to United States’ imposed International Traffic in Arms Regulations, whilst sharing most components with the M4 arms family extensively used by the US Armed Forces.

-Variants

-The weapon is available in semi-automatic and select-fire configurations with four barrel lengths and differing manufacturer stated effective ranges: